Elvric/ClassNotes/Winter2018/Comp421.md

 These are abstracts but it is the one will use for the course although different databases have different architechtures.

 ## Buffer managment
+Buffer is basically the ram and frames are units of ram which we are going to use to store pages
 Page size and fram side must be the same size.
-Table of fram# and pageid pairs is maintained.
+Table of fram# and pageid pairs is maintained so that we can retrieve a page easily in the buffer using a hashmap.

 ### Loading a page from the disk
 First we have an empty fram in our RAM, if they are all taken we can use another fram, if fram is dirty (page was modified), write it to the disk. \